NIEHS/DSFMix/README.md

 ## Input Data

-As AN example, we will run DSFMix using the scRNAs-seq data by Hoffman *et al.* [Hoffman et al.](#ref-hoffman_single-cell_2020) ([2020](#ref-hoffman_single-cell_2020)) as input.
+As an example, we will run DSFMix using the scRNAs-seq data by Hoffman *et al.* [Hoffman et al.](#ref-hoffman_single-cell_2020) ([2020](#ref-hoffman_single-cell_2020)) as input.
 The data represents the early transcriptional of response of A1-2 breast cancer cell lines